 This is usually but not always found in the older person.
 Plain and simple hip arthritis.
 Except it's never simple, nor is it plain.
 One of the features of arthritis of the hip is that it often causes discomfort radiating to the front of the thigh towards the knee joint.
 Hip arthritis causes groin and thigh pain.

 And it's often thought to be a knee problem because of the tendency to radiate pain towards the knee.

 It's strictly my own opinion, based on the hundreds of people treated with FAIS, many of whom have been told they have an inguinal hernia:

 Before anyone has surgery for an inguinal hernia they should be examined by a chiropractor or orthopaedist who is knowledgeable about Femoro Acetabular Impingement Syndrome.
 And vice versa.

 Lumps in the groin and testicle need to be carefully evaluated by a medical specialist for lymphomas too.

 In FAIS there is "too much coverage" of the ball of the femur, causing the restricted movement, even in a young person.
-In hip dysplasia there is "too little coverage".
+In developmental hip dysplasia there is "too little coverage; DDH for short.

 At the Chiropractic coalface both FAIS and DDH cause groin and thigh pain but